Floydlang/floyd/Docs/Floyd toplevel.md

 ### IDEA: DIFF AND MERGE

-Diff and merge are important to Motherboard code to detect what changes needs to be performed in the world.
+Diff and merge are important to container code to detect what changes needs to be performed in the world.

 ### IDEA: All OS-services are implemented as clock: